GE2025: Former NMP Raj Joshua Thomas will not run in upcoming election

 "I have instead been spending time on the ground, and would like to earn my stripes first."

-Mr Thomas resigned as an NMP on Feb 14, fuelling talk that he could contest in the upcoming election, which will be held on May 3.
-He subsequently joined the ruling People's Action Party.
+Mr Thomas was one of two NMPs – the other being Dr Syed Harun Alhabsyi – who resigned on Feb 14, fuelling talk that they could contest in the upcoming election, which will be held on May 3.

+Mr Thomas subsequently joined the ruling People's Action Party (PAP) and Dr Syed Harun has since confirmed that he is a potential candidate for the PAP.

+Dr Syed Harun is likely to contest in Nee Soon GRC, where he has been seen walking the ground.

-He was first appointed as an NMP in January 2021 and was reappointed in July 2023.
+Mr Thomas was first appointed as an NMP in January 2021 and was reappointed in July 2023, together with Dr Syed Harun and seven others.

+In his resignation letter, Mr Thomas said that he remained dedicated to serving Singapore and Singaporeans to the best of his abilities.

+"I am contemplating doing so in a different way, in which it would be appropriate for me to resign as an NMP at this time," he wrote.

 "There are serious headwinds that Singapore faces.
 My view is that we need a strong government and a nimble parliament to lead us through.
 Let's consider these issues and our options carefully, and vote wisely."